aimms/how-to/Articles/498/498-aimms-with-r.rst

 For example, using the provided data - a 60% Alloy B and 40% Alloy D mixture is the optimal way to create an alloy with 30% lead, 30% zinc, and 40% tin.

 This breakdown can already be visualized in AIMMS WebUI using the `treemap widget <https://documentation.aimms.com/webui/tree-map-widget.html>`_.
-However, a treemap widget is not always the best choice to visualize multiple levels of breakdown as we have here.
-One problem being you cannot easily visualize the final element composition.

 .. figure:: tree.png
     :align: center